Frequently Asked Questions

 Visiting Ford’s Theatre National Historic Site

 Q: Is a ticket required to tour the theatre?

 A: Yes.
-All visitors two years of age or older must have a ticket to visit Ford’s Theatre National Historic Site.
-Single tickets can be reserved in advance via Ticketmaster online or by calling (800) 982-2787.
-Groups of 15 people or more can reserve tickets through our Group Sales office.
-A limited number of day-of tickets are available on a first-come, first-served basis at our Box Office beginning at 8:30 a.m.
+All visitors must have a ticket to visit Ford’s Theatre National Historic Site.
+A limited number of same-day tickets are available on a first-come, first-served basis at our Box Office beginning at 8:30 a.m.

 Advance reservations are recommended during tourist season.
 Please note that entrance to the theatre may be a few minutes later than the ticketed time because of large crowds.

 A: Advance individual tickets are $3.00.
 Tickets for groups of 10 or more are $2.50.
 A limited number of free tickets are available at the Ford’s Theatre Box Office beginning at 8:30 a.m. for same-day tickets on a first-come, first-served basis.
 Individuals are limited to six tickets per person for same-day tickets.